pymupdf/PyMuPDF/docs/tools.rst

    .. method:: mupdf_display_errors(value=None)

+      Control whether MuPDF errors should be displayed as |PyMuPDF| messages.

+      :arg value:
+      * If `None`, the current setting is left unchanged.
+      * Otherwise changes the current setting to `bool(value)`;
+        if *True*, future MuPDF errors will be shown as :ref:`Messages`.
+      * Regardless of this setting, MuPDF errors will always be stored in the warnings store.
+      * Upon import of |PyMuPDF| this value is *True*.

+      :returns: The current setting as *True* or *False*.

       * New in version 1.16.8

+   .. method:: mupdf_display_warnings(value=None)

-      Show or set whether MuPDF errors should be displayed.
+      Control whether MuPDF warnings should be displayed as |PyMuPDF| messages.

-      :arg bool value: if not a bool, the current setting is returned.
-If true, MuPDF errors will be shown on *sys.stderr*, otherwise suppressed.
-In any case, messages continue to be stored in the warnings store.
-Upon import of PyMuPDF this value is *True*.
+      :arg value:
+      * If `None`, the current setting is left unchanged.
+      * Otherwise changes the current setting to `bool(value)`;
+        if *True*, future MuPDF warnings will be shown as :ref:`Messages`.
+      * Regardless of this setting, MuPDF warnings will always be stored in the warnings store.
+      * Upon import of |PyMuPDF| this value is *True*.

-      :returns: *True* or *False*
+      :returns: The current setting as *True* or *False*.

+      * New in version 1.16.8

    .. method:: mupdf_warnings(reset=True)